MicrosoftDocs/Devices-docs/surface-hub/prepare-your-environment-surface-hub-windows-iot-enterprise.md

 - Microsoft Teams Rooms on Surface Hub 2S

 ---
-# Prepare your environment for Microsoft Teams Rooms-Windows on Surface Hub
+# Prepare your environment for Surface Hub on Windows 11 IoT Enterprise